‘Charles Rennie Mackintosh is a Scottish architect, designer and artist whose work is synonymous with the Art Nouveau movement…’

 Scotland Street School Museum is free of charge and opening times and dates can be found HERE.

 This building is located on Parsons Street in the Townhead area of Glasgow; the very street the designer was born.
 This is one of the architect’s earlier works, while he working for Honeyman and Keppie.
-The schools is constructed from red sandstone and is an A-listed building.
+It is constructed from red sandstone and is an A-listed building.
+It’s not open to the public though as it’s used to house the social work department.

 What are your favourite Charles Rennie Mackintosh sites in Scotland?